openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 That's it!
 The training will return artifacts: ``weights.pth`` and ``label_schema.json``, which are needed as input for the further commands: ``export``, ``eval``,  ``optimize``,  etc.

-The training time highly relies on the hardware characteristics, for example on single Nvidia GeForce RTX 3090 the training took about 8 minutes.
+The training time highly relies on the hardware characteristics, for example on single NVIDIA GeForce RTX 3090 the training took about 10 minutes.

 After that, we have the PyTorch action classification model trained with OTX, which we can use for evaluation, export, optimization and deployment.